A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Monitoring STREL

-\paragraph{\bf \textproc{UnboundedReach}} Function \textproc{UnboundedReach} defined in Algoritm~\ref{algo:unboundedreachmonitoring} is used when the interval in the \emph{reach} formula is unbounded.
+\paragraph{\bf \textproc{UnboundedReach}} Function \textproc{UnboundedReach} defined in Algorithm~\ref{algo:unboundedreachmonitoring} is used when the interval in the \emph{reach} formula is unbounded.
 In this case the function takes as parameters the spatial model $\langle L,\wfun\rangle $ at time $t$, the function $f:A\rightarrow B$, used to compute the distances over paths, and the lower bound $d_1$, and returns a \emph{spatial signal} $\ssign$.
-If $d_1 = \bot_B$, i.e. when we are considering a totally unbound reach with no constraint,s we initialize $\ssign=\ssign_2$.
+If $d_1 = \bot_B$, i.e. when we are considering a totally unbound reach with no constraints, we initialize $\ssign=\ssign_2$.
 Otherwise, when $d_1\not=\bot$, we have first to call function \textproc{boundedReach} by passing as upper bound $d_1+d_{max}$, where $d_{max}$ is the max value that function $f$ can associate to a single edge in $\wfun$.
 After that, $\ssign$ will contain the \emph{reachability} value computed up to the bound $[d_1,d_1+d_{max}]$ (lines (5)-(6)).
-Hence, the computed values are \emph{back propagated} until a fix point is reached.
-This will guarantee that for each location, only the values of $\ssign_2$ at a path distance $[d_1,\top_{B}]$ are considered in computation of reachability values.
+Hence, the computed values are \emph{back propagated} until a fixpoint is reached.
+This will guarantee that for each location, only the values of $\ssign_2$ at a path distance $[d_1,\top_{B}]$ are considered in the computation of reachability values.